There is no such thing as moderate

 I want to join the whole Church

-In offering this holy sacrifice of his love and faith and hope,
+In offering this holy sacrifice of his love and faith

 That thou mayest be worshipped and glorified.